 Growing businesses, changing financial regulations and increased scrutiny of company finances have led to a growing demand for accounting and auditing clerks.

-Equip yourself with the accounting expertise necessary for an in-demand career with an Associate of Applied Science in Accounting from Tidewater Community College.
+Equip yourself with the accounting expertise necessary for an in-demand career with the Associate of Applied Science in Accounting from Tidewater Community College.

 Dedicated instruction is a cornerstone of the program; your accounting classes will never be larger than 24 students.